 How do I post the payment for Expedia Collect Reservations into ThinkReservations?

 Previously, you would need to click the "Check in" button to indicate to Bedandbreakfast.com that the reservation has checked in.
 This is no longer required for new reservations made on Expedia and Expedia partners.
-Only if you are setup for Direct Bill do you need to manually post the payment.
+Only if you are set up for Direct Bill do you need to post the payment manually.
 With Expedia Collect and the EVC program, Expedia will reimburse you with a single-use credit card.
-See blow for more on that.
+See below for more on that.

 How does the Expedia Virtual Card work?

-"This Expedia reservation has an Expedia Virtual Card associated to it.
+"This Expedia reservation has an Expedia Virtual Card associated with it.
 You can log into Expedia Partner Central to view the credit card details for the Expedia Virtual Card."